The Short Version

 The results are very interesting.
-I have what feels like quite a bit more power at the pedal, some improved gas mileage too, much better dead-of-winter running, and the ability to run E-85 gasoline with no loss in power.
+I have what feels like quite a bit more power at the pedal, some improved gas mileage too, much better dead-of-winter running, and the ability to run E-85 gasoline with no loss in power for at least a few consecutive tanks of gas.
 Right now my rig uses fourteen 12VDC devices intended to be built into home or auto air ionizers; a friend has two, and I am preparing to add two or three to my sweet wife's Ford Focus.
 The most surprising aspect so far: the engines are running cooler!
 Theory is a-building

 , hopefully we will be able to gather some evidence soon.

 Some might wonder how this is possible.
 Well, there is inspiration; and then my sweet wife Lori made a deal with me a long time ago, in not very different circumstance, "Just don't blow up the car."
 Much good!